ammerscm68/Plant-Monitor-with-ESP8266/README.md

 until the LED lights up only blue and the "Captive Portal" starts again. <br>
 The new data can now be entered.<br>
 <br>
+New from version 1.2.8:
+Now with Arduino OTA.
-New from version 1.1.8: <br>
+Sketch updates without a USB cable over the network New from version 1.1.8: <br>
 Improved webinterface <br>
 bug fix <br>